 Steven M. Clofine

-Gary Hendler, a Philadelphia native, has been in successful recovery from drug and alcohol addiction for over 37 years.
+Gary Evan Hendler, a Philadelphia native, has been in successful recovery from a drug and alcohol addiction for over 40 years.

-Having spent most of his teenage and young adult years in the music industry in Philadelphia, Gary grew up in the “fast lane” and paid a very heavy price for it by living a life of substance abuse before getting clean and sober in 1982.
-He has been a mainstay fixture in the sober community in the Philadelphia area ever since.
+Having spent most of his teenage and young adult years in the music industry in Philadelphia, Gary grew up in the “fast lane” and paid a very heavy price for it by living a life of substance abuse before getting clean and sober in 1982, He has been a mainstay fixture in the recovery community in the Philadelphia area ever since.

-Gary started one of the first AA meetings in a synagogue in the country 35 years ago and the meeting is still going strong.
-He also enjoys speaking to many different organizations on the subject of addiction and recovery.
+Gary started one of the first AA meetings in a synagogue in the country, 38 years ago.
+He enjoys speaking to many different organizations on the subject of addiction and recovery.

-This appointment puts Gary in an ideal position to monitor the work being done in the Commonwealth to educate and inform the people of Pennsylvania on the issues surrounding drug and alcohol abuse and treatment .
+That appointment put Gary in an ideal position to monitor the work being done in the “Commonwealth” and to educate and inform the people of Pennsylvania on the issues surrounding drug and alcohol abuse and treatment.

-Gary is still involved with the alumni groups of the Philadelphia music industry and most recently was awarded a mention on a Philadelphia Music Alliance “Walk of Fame” plaque located on South Broad Street.
+Gary is still involved with several alumni groups of the Philadelphia music industry and most recently was awarded a mention on a Philadelphia Music Alliance “Walk of Fame” plaque located on South Broad Street in Philadelphia.
 He is married with two daughters.